umd-mith/airwaves/src/pages/exhibits/talking-to-midwestern-farm-women-over-the-radio.md

 Mitchell, Jack.
 Wisconsin on the Air – *100 Years of Public Broadcasting in the State That Invented It*.
 Madison, WI: Wisconsin Historical Society Press, 2016.

 Ruben, Marina Koestler.
 “Radio Activity – The 100th Anniversary of Public Broadcasting.” *Smithsonian Magazine* (January 26, 2010):  <https://www.smithsonianmag.com/history/radio-activity-the-100th-anniversary-of-public-broadcasting-6555594/>.

-**Works Cited:**

-*Archive Materials*

-Aline Watson Hazard Papers, 1938-1965.
-University of Wisconsin Archives.
-Madison, WI.

-Aline Watson Hazard Papers, 1964-1971.
-University of Wisconsin Archives.
-Madison, WI.

-Evelyn Birkby Collection of Radio Homemaker Materials, 1924-2012.
-University of Iowa Archives.
-Iowa City, IA.

-Radio WLB/KUOM, 1930s-1990s.
-University of Minnesota Archives, Minneapolis, MN.

-WHA Radio and Television Records, 1915-2000.
-University of Wisconsin Archives.
-Madison, WI.

-WOI, Radio and Television Records, 1911-2012.
-Iowa State University.
-Des Moines, IA.

-*Books and Articles*

-Birkby, Evelyn. *Neighboring on the Air - Cooking with the KMA Radio Homemakers*.
-Iowa City, IA: University of Iowa Press, 1991.

-Boddy, William. *New Media and Popular Imagination – Launching Radio, Television, and Digital Media in the United States*.
-New York: Oxford University Press, 2004.

-Coontz, Stephanie. *A Strange Stirring – The Feminine Mystique and American Women at the Dawn of the 1960s*.
-New York: Basic Books, 2011.

-Davidson, Randall. *9XM Talking – WHA Radio and the Wisconsin Idea*.
-Madison, WI: The University of Wisconsin Press, 2006.

-Hazard, Aline Watson. *For the Love of Mike*.
-Madison, WI: The University of Wisconsin, 1974.

-Janik, Erika.
-“Good Morning Homemakers!” *Wisconsin Magazine of History* 90.1 (Autumn 2006): pp.4-15.

-Jellison, Katherine. *Entitled to Power – Farm Women and Technology, 1913-1963*.
-Chapel Hill, NC: The UNC Press, 1993.

-Mitchell, Jack. *Wisconsin on the Air – 100 Years of Public Broadcasting in the State That Invented It.* Madison, WI: Wisconsin Historical Society Press, 2016.

-Ruben, Marina Koestler.
-“Radio Activity – The 100th Anniversary of Public Broadcasting.” *Smithsonian Magazine* (January 26, 2010):  <https://www.smithsonianmag.com/history/radio-activity-the-100th-anniversary-of-public-broadcasting-6555594/>.

-Slotten, Hugh. *Radio’s Hidden Voice – The Origins of Public Broadcasting in the United States*.
-Urbana, IL: University of Illinois Press, 2009.

-Smethers, J. Steven and Lee Jolliffe.
-“Homemaking Programs: The Recipe for Reaching Women Listeners on the Midwest’s Local Radio.” *Journalism History* 24 (Winter 1998-1999): 138-147, 158.

-The Wisconsin Extension Homemakers, Council, Inc. *The Impact of her Spirit – An Oral History*.
-River Falls, WI: River Falls Journal, 1989.

-Toov, Rebecca.
-“Radio History at the U of M.” (13 January 2016), <https://www.continuum.umn.edu/2016/01/radio-history/#.V3wrOuVnGSo>.

-Wikipedia.
-“KUOM.” (<https://en.wikipedia.org/wiki/KUOM>) Accessed on February 13, 2023.

-Radio K website.
-“History.” <https://www.radiok.org/about/history/>.
-Accessed on February 13, 2023.